zeno-mac/StreetFighterScraper/README.md

 ### Python setup

 To run the script you need to install [Python](https://www.python.org/downloads/), create a virtual environment (where you'll downloand all the libraries necessary) and then download the library.
+(I'm not an expert on different python environment, the commands might be a little different based on your OS)

 python3 -m venv .venv

 source .venv/bin/activate

 pip install -r requirements.txt

 ## Configuration